How to achieve your health goals: A step-by-step guide

 When you are you have a detailed plan, chances are you will become more invested in these goals and are more likely to achieve them.

 Read your health goal daily, and remember your why.
-It will recommit it to memory so you stay grounded to your health goals.
+It will recommit it to memory so you stay grounded in your health goals.

 To be more specific.
 How do you do this?
 You can follow this example and write a big goal such as I will lose 20 pounds by March 2019.
 Then write a detailed plan of the actions you will take to achieve this.